-Specify maximum memory in megabytes that can be used by the mysqlbackup command.
+Specify maximum memory in megabytes that can be used by mysqlbackup.
 Formerly applied only to apply-log operation, but in MySQL Enterprise Backup 3.8 and higher it applies to all operations.
 Do not include any suffixes such as mb or kb in the option value.

-Default: 100 for apply-log not used with --uncompress, 300 for all operations (in megabytes).
+Default: 100 for apply-log not used with --uncompress, 400 for all operations (in megabytes).

 The memory limit specified by this option also caps the number of 16MB buffers available for multithreaded processing.
-For example, with a 300 MB limit, the maximum number of buffers is 18.
-If additional buffers are required because you increase the values for --read-threads, --process-threads, --write-threads, and/or --number-of-buffers, increase the --limit-memory value proportionally.
+For example, with a 400 MB limit, the maximum number of buffers is 25 (except for a cloud backup, for which extra memory is needed, and the maximum number of buffers is 18).
+If additional buffers are required because you increased the values for --read-threads, --process-threads, --write-threads, and/or --number-of-buffers, increase the --limit-memory value proportionally.

---sleep=MS
+• --sleep=MS